hendrikmelse/smart_home/devices/README.md

 # Devices
-Devices are the physical hardware that's controlled in the system.
+Devices are the physical hardware controlled in the system.
+The device layer does not interface with the smart home system, instead it provides an abstraction of the physical hardware to the client layer.

 ## List of Devices